-- City's net assets of governmental activities increased by \$124M (16%) this year, primarily because of an increase in funding construction in progress (CIP) of \$310M.
-The increase in CIP is attributable to the ongoing construction of the Dallas Cowboys Complex Development Project (Cowboys Project).
-This year, the City recorded an increase in construction costs of \$280M, which includes \$142M in contributions from the Cowboys Stadium, L.P. - The City's increase in total net assets of \$147M for the year was \$40M lower than the increase last year.
-This variance is primarily attributable to a \$23M decline in gas lease revenues plus a \$9M decrease in interest income. - The City's governmental funds reported combined ending fund balances of \$232M, a decrease of \$84M from the prior year.
-The majority of this decrease is due to the Stadium Venue Fund's capital outlay (net of the Cowboys Stadium, L.P. contribution) of \$139M less a debt issuance in the Streets Capital Project Fund of \$44M. - The 2008 General Fund unreserved fund balance was \$49M and unreserved and undesignated fund balance was \$.5M.
-In 2007 the comparable balances were \$53M and \$5.6M.
-Fund balance decreased due to the use of one-time funding for various projects. - Total debt of \$730M increased \$82M during the year.
-Debt issues in 2008 includes \$16M short-term Commercial Paper, \$58M General Obligation Bonds which includes \$8M of refunded commercial paper, \$13M Combination Tax and Revenue Certificates of Obligation, \$34M Combination Tax and Tax Increment Reinvestment Zone Revenue Certificates of Obligation, and \$2M Water and Wastewater System Revenue.
-Bond principal payments total \$34M on existing obligations.
-Debt is allocated 87% for general government, with the remaining 13% to water and wastewater activities.
+- The City's net assets of governmental activities increased by \$338M (37.6%) this year, primarily because of a net increase in capital assets of \$375M.
+This increase in capital assets is primarily due to additional capitalized costs of construction on the Dallas Cowboys Complex Development Project (Cowboys Project).
+The City recorded an increase in construction costs of \$417M which included \$403M in contributions from the Cowboys Stadium, L. P. The stadium was completed in July 2009 and the cost of the completed stadium was moved from construction in progress to building and improvements. - The City's increase in total net assets of \$420M for the year was \$273M higher than the increase last year.
+This variance is primarily attributable to a \$261M increase in contributions from the Cowboys Stadium, L. P. for construction of the Cowboys Project. - The City's governmental funds reported combined ending fund balances of \$179M, a decrease of \$53M last year.
+This decrease is due to spending prior year's bond proceeds on current year capital outlay in the capital projects funds. \$21M was spent on street projects in the Street Capital Projects Fund. \$38M was spent on various capital projects in other non-major governmental funds. - The 2009 General Fund unreserved fund balance was \$53M and unreserved and undesignated fund balance was \$3.7M.
+In 2008, the comparable balances were \$49M and \$.5M.
+Total unreserved and unreserved undesignated fund balance of \$53.1M is \$3.6M higher than last year primarily due to a lower reserve requirement for encumbrances of \$2.2M this year. - Total debt of \$710.4M decreased \$19.5M during the year.
+Debt issues in 2009 include \$18M Water and Wastewater System Revenue bonds, \$14M Water and Wastewater System Revenue refunded bonds, and \$175M of Dallas Cowboys Complex special tax refunding bonds Series 2008 and Series 2009.
+Bond principal payments total \$219M on existing obligations.
+Debt is allocated 86% for general government, with the remaining 14% to water and wastewater activities.